druidic/verse/README.md

   source code".
 - Upgrading any packages you "install" is a similarly manual process: delete the old version, paste in the new one.
-- Working with Git or any other VCS (this is because the Grove IDE makes checkins a bit more annoying—you have to export your source code from the web browser to get it onto your filesystem).
+- There's a bit of added friction to working with Git or any other VCS.
+This is because the Grove IDE makes checkins a bit more annoying—you have to export your source code from the web browser to get it onto your filesystem.

 ### Things That Might Get Better In Future Versions